Sexual content in film: Horror

+Countries

 Mexico

 In Mexico, many comedy films are based on sex, typically portraying men as unstoppable sex-seeking creatures and women as willing targets.
 Although the number of such comedies waned during the 1990s, domestic servants, bar workers, dancers and neighbors' wives continue to be depicted as potentially willing sexual partners.
 The films Homework (La Tarea) (1991), Miracle Alley (El callejón de los milagros) (1995) and And Your Mother Too (Y tu mamá también) (2001) are some of the most important examples of this.

 India

 The entertainment industry is an important part of modern India, and is expressive of Indian society in general.
 Historically, both films and television lacked any frank depiction of sex.
 Even kissing scenes, for example, were banned by Indian film censors until late 1990s.
 Since then, the entertainment industry has liberalized and some Bollywood films in the 2000s featured kissing scenes, but Central Board of Film Certification's prohibitions against original nudity still continues, with many Bollywood stars refusing to do sex scenes.
 On the other hand, implied rape scenes or scenes showing sexual assault were common until approximately the early 2000s.
 With the entry of over-the-top streaming services such as Netflix and Amazon Prime Video, Art films and foreign films containing sexuality are, however, watched by Indians—their reach being limited to more liberal crowds.